-Normally we do not take the space to deal with “questions” that are more of an essayed affirmation than they are a serious inquiry.
+Normally we do not take the space to deal with questions that are more of an essayed affirmation than they are a serious inquiry.

-Jesus Turned Water to Wine
+Didn’t Jesus Turned Water to Wine?

-There is no proof that the “wine” at the marriage feast in Cana was fermented.
+There is no proof that the wine at the marriage feast in Cana was fermented.

 Moreover, what may be “social consumption” in our day, says nothing about the practice of the first century.
 The juice of the grape was a common drink in that land of many vineyards.

 Finally, the fact that the ruler of the feast could still distinguish the quality of the latter beverage from the former, suggests that his senses were not dull as a result of previous guzzling!

-Timothy Took Wine for His Stomach
+Didn’t Paul Tell Timothy to Take Wine for His Stomach?

 The fact that Paul instructed Timothy to “take a little wine for his stomach’s sake” involves several things.

-First, it suggests that the young evangelist had been reticent to drink the wine prior to the admonition.
+First, it suggests that the young evangelist had been resistant to drink the wine prior to the admonition.
 If drinking fermented wine was common for the primitive Christians, the exhortation would scarcely have been needed.

-This text must be viewed in light of Timothy’s malady, and the conditions of that day.
+This text must be viewed in light of Timothy’s malady and the conditions of that day.
 Paul’s advice, therefore, no more encourages the modern practice of social drinking than would the use of a prescription drug be a precedent for “pot” smoking.

 With reference to the qualifications of an elder, Paul affirms that the candidate for bishop must not be “addicted to wine” (1 Tim.
 3:3; Tit.
-1:7 – NASB).
+1:7; NASB).

 The Greek expression,

 Moreover, Paul’s restriction regarding deacons — that they must not be “addicted to much wine” (1 Tim.
-3:8 – NASB; Thayer, p.
-546) — similarly provides no permission for the moderate use of recreational alcohol in today’s world of distilled spirits — which are far, far stronger than were the fermented beverages of the primitive age.
+3:8; NASB; cf. Thayer, 546) similarly provides no permission for the moderate use of recreational alcohol in today’s world of hardy wines and distilled spirits that are far, far stronger than were the fermented beverages of the primitive age.

 Josephus employs the word

 nephaleos (“sobriety”) of the priests, as they functioned in their appointed roles, commenting that they “are [not] permitted to drink wine” (Antiquities 3.12.2).
-The word literally means “holding no wine” (Bromiley, ed., Theological Dictionary of the New Testament, p.
-634).
+The word literally means “holding no wine” (Bromiley, ed., Theological Dictionary of the New Testament, 634).

 It is entirely possible that the use of “wine” in the Timothy and Titus contexts may be an example of the figure known as synecdoche, a form of which is when a specific object is made to stand for a general truth.
 For example, “bread” (Mt.
 6:11) stands for food of any sort.
 It is mentioned specifically, however, because it was commonly eaten at meals.

-Accordingly, moderation in “wine” may simply stand for the principle of self-control in at large.
+Accordingly, moderation in wine may simply stand for the principle of self-control in at large.
 It is interesting how certain terms appear to balance one another.
 The bishop must be “temperate” (1 Tim.
-3:2), and " . . .deacons in like manner ... not given to much wine” (3:8); similarly, " . . .women in like manner ... [are to be] temperate” (3:11).
-In Titus 2:2, men are to “be temperate” and “women likewise . .. not ... enslaved to much wine” (2:3).
+3:2) and “deacons in like manner ... not given to much wine” (3:8).
+Similarly, “women in like manner ... [are to be] temperate” (3:11).
+In Titus 2:2, men are to “be temperate” and “women likewise .. not ... enslaved to much wine” (2:3).

-Thus “wine,” because it was a common beverage, may be a specific illustration for moderation in general without any allusion as to whether or not it involved fermentation.
+Thus wine, because it was a common beverage, may be a specific illustration for moderation in general without any allusion as to whether or not it involved fermentation.

 The New Testament represents the abuses of wine in a series of words that depict stages in transgression.